Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_psmc.md

 `samtools mpileup -C50 -uf ref.fa aln.bam | bcftools view -c -O v -o - | vcfutils.pl vcf2fq -d 10 -D 100 | gzip > diploid.fq.gz`

-**Note**Here we exclude all sites with less than a depth of 10 and any with more than 100.
+**Note:**Here we exclude all sites with less than a depth of 10 and any with more than 100.
 In general, I exclude sites with less than a third the mean coverage, and more than twice the mean coverage.
 So it varies from sample to sample.

-**Note**The version of samtools I'm using here is v1.2.
-If you use the incorrect version, it is incompatible with later steps in the pipeline.
+**Note:**The version of samtools I'm using here is v1.2.
+If you use the incorrect version, it will cause problems in the pipeline.

 We convert this fq file to a psmcfa file: